finale-lua/lua-docs-generator/documentation.md

 : (number) Number of whatever is done or nil if an error occurred --]]

-function transposition.chromatic_transposition(note, interval, alteration, simplify)
+function transposition.chromatic_transposition(first, optional)
     -- does something
 end

 --[[
-% diatonic_transposition(note, interval, simplify)
+% diatonic_transposition

 Another a description of how the code works